alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 ```

-**1. If you already have a custom build method for your game**
+**1. If you already have a custom build method for your app**

-If you already have a custom build method for your game, you can add the
+If you already have a custom build method for your app, you can add the
 following lines to your build method.
 Also, the BuildPlayerOptions should
 check for *BuildOptions.Development* and *BuildOptions.IncludeTestAssemblies*.